 Affordable Organic Food.
 Fully organic food is expensive – too expensive for most consumers.
 Time for some “degrees of naturalness.”

 Sustainable Economics – a Conservative Approach.
 Usually the term “sustainable” evokes images of hippies and vegetarian socialists.
 But this need not be.
 There’s plenty in the conservative playbook to cut down on needless consumerism!
 Forced consumption began with the New Deal after all.

 Save the Critters.
-Today, most environmental publications, shows, web sites try to relate everything to global warming.
+Today, most environmental publications, shows, and web sites try to relate everything to global warming.
 While global warming may well be a looming nightmare, the loss of biodiversity is a crisis right now.
 Here’s a reminder of some conservative-friendly tools to save endangered species.